THE FOUNDATION THAT MAKES

 Technical SEO works hand-in-hand with content strategy, local SEO, and link building to drive organic traffic and client inquiries.

-How fast should an event website load?
+How fast should an event company website load?

 How do I ensure my website performs well as I add more portfolio content?

-Use a CDN for static assets, implement server-side caching, optimize images (WebP format with lazy loading), and eliminate render-blocking JavaScript.
+Use a CDN for static assets, implement server-side caching, optimize images (WebP/AVIF format with lazy loading), and eliminate render-blocking JavaScript.
 As you add project galleries and case studies, lazy-load media and use responsive image sizes to keep page speed fast.

 GET YOUR TECHNICAL SEO AUDIT